 |Visits||Maybe more than 1 (excluding follow-up)||Usually 1 (excluding follow-up)|

 Because of the use of local anaesthesia during the surgery and painkillers after, root canals do not hurt.
 At most, you can feel discomfort.

 Can I eat after a root canal?

-The patient should wait to eat until the numbness goes away.
+You should wait to eat until the numbness after the root canal goes away.
 Also, it’s advised to eat only soft, mushy foods like bread, eggs, yoghurt, mashed potatoes, applesauce, broths, and baked beans.